kmn6/mywebclass-simulation/documentation/themes-initiatives-epics-user-stories.md

 ## Initiative: Automated Site Performance Testing

-### Epic: Develop Performance Test Framework with Playwright
+### Epic: Develop Automated Testing Framework with Playwright

 User Stories:
 * As a QA engineer, I want to create a performance test framework using Playwright that can be used to measure site performance in the browser
 * As a QA engineer, I want to integrate the performance test framework with our CI/CD pipeline
 * As a QA engineer, I want to capture and analyze performance data from the automated tests

+### Epic: Develop Performance Testing with Lighthouse

+User Stories:
+*

 # Theme: Responsive Content Template and Homepage